top of page

 REALITY:

 1. I've been teaching all facets of guitar playing, from A to Z, via personalized Skype lessons successfully for many years.
-I use the my unique personalized approach, I am the same crazy teacher, and my students achieve the same excellent results with me via online lessons...they typically start their journey off as complete beginners and, usually in record time, end up being able to play challenging songs comfortably in front of their friends and family.
+I use my unique approach, the lessons are highly personalized, I'm the same crazy teacher :) and my students achieve the same outstanding results with me via online webcam lessons...they typically start their journey off as complete beginners and, usually in record time, end up being able to play challenging songs comfortably in front of their friends and family.

 2. My students and I experience no limitations whatsoever on Skype.
 Even my local students who try an online lesson with me, end up also switching to Skype because of the numerous advantages offered by online sessions, including: avoiding the stress of traffic, not wasting valuable energy, saving the travel time it takes to go back and forth to a local studio, having easy access to my teachings no matter where they're located that day, being able to see close-ups of my technique that are even clearer on-screen than being in person, etc...